Know the warning signs of problem gambling

-More recently, the National Opinion Research Center of the University of Chicago recently completed the first-ever national (U.S.) survey on problem gambling prevalence.
+In 1999, the National Opinion Research Center of the University of Chicago www.NORC.org completed a national (U.S.) survey on problem gambling prevalence.
 According to these prevalence studies, the problem gambling rates are generally about 1% of the population.

-- Spending more time or money on gambling than affordable or than planned.
+- Spending more time or money on gambling than able to afford or than planned

 - Increased financial problems and debt